zzs97str/SMAR/README.md

 # SMAR
-The source code for DuRank and the Durank dataset will be released after the compliance review!
+The CrossRank dataset will be released after the compliance review!